How to Use ACRIS to Grow Your Real Estate Business

 You can also search by parcel information.

-The parcel information is the Borough, Block and Lot of your property, also known as BBL.
+The parcel information is your property's Borough, Block, and Lot, also known as BBL.

-The BBL is used to identify each unit of real estate.
-If you don’t know it, click on “Address and Parcel Lookup.”
-You’ll find the info there.
+The BBL is used to identify each real estate unit.
+If you don't know it, click "Address and Parcel Lookup."
+You'll find the info there.

 Search by Document Type